-(2) The subsystems which directly contact the special region are sterilized to these levels, and a method of preventing their recontamination prior to accessing the special region is provided.
+b.
+Case 2.
+If the special region is accessed though horizontal or vertical mobility, the requirement shall be either the entire landed system is restricted to a surface biological burden level of $\leq 30^$ spores, OR the subsystems which directly contact the special region must be sterilized to these levels, and a method of preventing their recontamination prior to accessing the special region be provided.

-c.
-If the probability of a non-nominal landing in a special region (including EDL and spacecraft-induced special regions) is greater than 0.01, then the entire landed system shall be sterilized to the following levels: a surface biological burden level of 30 spores (see 5.3.2.4) and a total (surface, mated, and encapsulated) bioburden level of 1.5x104 spores (see 5.3.2.4).
+5.3.2.3.1 If the probability of a non-nominal landing in a special region (including EDL) is greater than 0.01, then the entire landed system shall be sterilized to Viking post-sterilization levels: a surface biological burden level of $\leq 30^$ spores and a total (surface, mated, and encapsulated) bioburden level of $\leq 1.5 \times 10^4$ spores.

-5.3.2.4 The 30 spore figure takes into account the occurrence of hardy organisms with respect to the sterilization modality.
-This specification assumes attainment of PP Category IVa surface cleanliness, followed by at least a four order-of-magnitude reduction in viable organisms.
-Verification of bioburden level is based on presterilization bioburden assessment and knowledge of reduction factor for the sterilization modality.
+This figure takes into account the occurrence of hardy organisms with respect to the sterilization modality.
+This specification assumes attainment of Category IVa surface cleanliness, followed by at least a four order-of-magnitude reduction in viable organisms.
+Verification of bioburden level is based on pre-sterilization bioburden assessment and knowledge of reduction factor of the sterilization modality.

-5.3.2.5 A Special Region shall be defined as a region within which terrestrial organisms are likely to replicate.
-Any region which is interpreted to have a high potential for the existence of extant Martian life forms is also defined as a Special Region.
+5.3.2.3.2 A Special Region is defined as a region within which terrestrial organisms are likely to replicate.
+Any region which is interpreted to have a high potential for the existence of extant martian life forms is also defined as a Special Region.